CmdrDats/igoki/README.md

 ## Usage

+This project is written in clojure and there is (currently) no binary for it, so you need to install leiningen via [leiningen.org].

-Clone this repo and run `lein run`, it will start up the frame and guide you through calibration.
+Once Leiningen is installed, clone this repo and run `lein run`, it will start up the frame and guide you through calibration.

 Alternatively, if you are doing development on this project, fire up a `lein repl` and `(start)` to get started.